 However, if you do not have a pastry cutter, you can still bake you a pie, pastry or any other treat.
-Here are some substitutes for a pastry cutter.
+Below are some substitutes for a pastry cutter.

 You can use a food processor instead of a pastry cutter.
 You start by mixing the dry ingredient, including sliced chilled butter or any other fat that you want to combine with your dough.

-Put the fat or butter in your food processor and place the lid before witching it on.
-Allow the ingredients to mix, but pause after every about five seconds to avoid overdoing it.
+Put the fat or butter in your food processor and place the lid before switching it on.
+Allow the ingredients to mix, but pause after every five seconds or so to avoid overdoing it.

 In the absence of a food processor and a pastry cutter, two butter knives can come in handy.

 Put your dough ingredients in a bowl and hold the knives criss-crossed like X and use them to mix the butter with other dry ingredients.

 Use butter knives in both hands to thoroughly mix the butter or fat.